wanghaisheng/responsive-landing-page-starter/content/blog/en/introducing-the-meetings-api.md

 ```

 As seen in the response, different colors and logos can be set for light or dark mode.
-Once the theme ID is applied on a room (by setting `theme_id` on creation or update), the meeting room will look like this:
+Once the theme ID is applied to a room (by setting `theme_id` on creation or update), the meeting room will look like this:

 ![](/content/blog/introducing-the-meetings-api/orange-theme.png)